 Carrasco fans 14, goes distance as Indians down Brewers 6-2

-MILWAUKEE (AP) — Carlos Carrasco struck out 14 in a complete game, Tyler Naquin and Francisco Lindor homered, and the Cleveland Indians beat the Milwaukee Brewers 6-2 on Wednesday.
+Carrasco struck out 14 while pitching his second complete game of the season as the Cleveland Indians beat the Milwaukee Brewers 6-2.

+Carrasco fanned the side in the third inning.
+After a conversation between innings with catcher Roberto Perez and pitching coach Carl Willis, Carrasco got into a groove and struck out the side again in the fourth.

+”When I went out for the fourth, we got everything working,” Carrasco said. ”Every pitch was working.
+When you have fastball command and can throw your breaking ball for a strike, guys are going to swing at it.”

 Carrasco (5-1) gave up five hits, walked one and threw 117 pitches.
 It was his 10th complete game in 149 big league starts.

+”Early on, he looked a little sluggish, but he pitched his way into feeling good,” Indians manager Terry Francona said. ”As he got into the flow of the game, not only did he find his breaking ball, but he got some more power to his fastball.”

 After surrendering a combined 10 earned runs in his previous two outings, Carrasco was in total control and came within one of his career strikeout high.
-He also drove in a run with a ninth-inning single.
+He also drove in a run, the first of his career, with a ninth-inning single.

+”He got his slider going,” Brewers manager Craig Counsell said. ”It was sharp.
+Rarely in a bad spot.
+He was excellent.”

 The Indians broke through against Junior Guerra (2-3) with four runs in the fourth, capped by Naquin’s three-run homer into the second deck in right field.
 Jose Ramirez led off the inning with a double and scored on Michael Brantley’s single.